A bound for the image conductor of a principally polarized abelian variety with open Galois image: Abstract

 \section{Abstract}

 Let $A$ be a principally polarized abelian variety of dimension $g$ over a number field $K$.
-Assume that the image of the adelic Galois representation of $A$ is open.
+Assume that the image of the adelic Galois representation of $A$ is an open subgroup of $\GSp_{2g}(\hat{\Z})$.
 Then there exists a positive integer $m$ so that the Galois image of $A$ is the full preimage of its reduction modulo $m$.
-The least $m$ with this property, denoted $m_A$, is called the \textit{image conductor} of $A$.
-A recent paper \cite{Jo2019} established an upper bound for $m_A$, in terms of standard invariants of $A$, in the case that $A$ is an elliptic curve without complex multiplication.
+The least $m$ with this property, denoted $m_A$, is called the \textit{image conductor} (also called the \textit{level}) of $A$.
+Jones recently established an upper bound for $m_A$, in terms of standard invariants of $A$, in the case that $A$ is an elliptic curve without complex multiplication.
 In this paper, we generalize the aforementioned result to provide an analogous bound in arbitrary dimension.